 Located near Piccadilly Circus, The Comedy Store is the most famous of all British comedy clubs and has played a key role in the growth of alternative comedy.
 They have approximately 400 chairs at the venue, perfect to attract a crowd while making sure the setting stays intimate.
 The Comedy Store’s shows ranged from 8 GBP (11.70 USD) to 24 GBP (35.10USD), depending on the show.
 There are also numerous other venues around London that offer comedy shows (many are even free of charge), so there is no excuse not to go.

-9. Join a panoramic night bus tour
+9. Join a panoramic night bus tour (from 26 USD)

 London is a haven of impressive landmarks.
 It becomes even more magical when they are lit during the night.
 There’s no better way to enjoy its grandeur than to get aboard a double-decker open-top bus!
 The bus will take you past many of the sights of London.
 Listen to the live commentator as he entertains you with fascinating facts and amusing stories for the whole circuit of the journey.

 The bus crosses Tower Bridge, drives past Tower of London, Palace of Westminster, and London Eye.
 Take a glimpse of Buckingham Palace with its elegantly-designed facade, perhaps the city’s most famous sight truly “fit for a Queen”.
 Check out Westminster Abbey, the heart and soul of Great Britain’s spiritual life.
 Be dazzled as we approach the vibrant Trafalgar Square and the city’s west end, Piccadilly Circus.
 From Miss Saigon, Mama Mia, Lion King, Wicked, Annie, Matilda … name it, London has it!
 And when you see that Big Ben?
 You’ll know that you have truly arrived in London!